-- PRC laws and regulations restrict foreign investment in the travel agency and value-added telecommunications businesses, and substantial uncertainties exist with respect to the application and implementation of PRC laws and regulations. - If our consolidated affiliated Chinese entities violate our contractual arrangements with them, our business could be disrupted, our reputation may be harmed and we may have to resort to litigation to enforce our rights, which may be time-consuming and expensive. - The principal shareholders of our consolidated affiliated Chinese entities have potential conflict of interest with us, which may adversely affect our business. - Our business may be significantly affected by the PRC Foreign Investment Law.
+- PRC laws and regulations restrict foreign investment in the travel agency and value-added telecommunications businesses, and substantial uncertainties exist with respect to the application and implementation of PRC laws and regulations.
+For more details, see "Risk Factors- Risks Relating to Our Corporate Structure-PRC laws and regulations restrict foreign investment in the travel agency and value-added telecommunications businesses, and substantial uncertainties exist with respect to the application and implementation of PRC laws and regulations." - If the VIEs violate our contractual arrangements with them, our business could be disrupted, our reputation may be harmed and we may have to resort to litigation to enforce our rights, which may be time-consuming and expensive.
+For more details, see "Risk Factors-Risks Relating to Our Corporate Structure-If the VIEs violate our contractual arrangements with them, our business could be disrupted, our reputation may be harmed and we may have to resort to litigation to enforce our rights, which may be time-consuming and expensive." - The principal shareholders of the VIEs have potential conflict of interest with us, which may adversely affect our business.
+For more details, see "Risk Factors-Risks Relating to Our Corporate Structure- The principal shareholders of the VIEs have potential conflict of interest with us, which may adversely affect our business." - Our business may be significantly affected by the PRC Foreign Investment Law.
+For more details, see "Risk Factors-Risks Relating to Our Corporate Structure- Our business may be significantly affected by the PRC Foreign Investment Law."